 California-Specific Project Overviews:

-NRCS selects RCPP projects designed by local partners specifically for their state or region.
-Eligible partners include private companies, universities, non-profit organizations, local and tribal governments and others joining with agricultural and conservation organizations and producers to invest money, labor and materials to complete proposed initiatives.
+RCPP selected competitive conservation projects, designed by local partners specifically for their state or region.
+Eligible partners included private companies, universities, non-profit organizations, local and tribal governments and others joining with agricultural and conservation organizations and producers to invest money, manpower and materials to their proposed initiatives.

 SOURCE USDA - Natural Resources Conservation Service